PlanterApp/planter_blog/content/posts/top-10-peppers/index.md

 *Recommended by Erin*

-Serranos might be slightly-lesser-known than jalapenos but they are favored in Mexican dishes because of their consistent heat levels.
-While serranos are hotter than jalapenos, jalapenos can pack an extra-hot punch every once in a while that can throw a surprising element into your dishes if you're not expecting it!
-In the kitchen you can use serranos in virtually any dish where you would consider using a jalapeno- typically Mexican dishes.
-If you're looking for the bright, green flavor of a serrano but a less intense heat you can remove the seeds and membranes.
-Serranos like jalapenos are prolific plants so probably a few will do you unless your family are real spice-heads.
+Serranos might be slightly-lesser-known than jalapeños but they are favored in Mexican dishes because of their bright 'green' flavor and consistent heat levels.
+While serranos are hotter than jalapeños, jalapeños can pack an extra-hot punch every once in a while that can throw a surprise into your dishes if you're not expecting it!
+In the kitchen you can use serranos in virtually any dish where you would consider using a jalapeño- typically Mexican dishes.
+If you're looking for the flavor of a serrano but a less intense heat level you could remove some or all of the seed membranes.
+Serranos like jalapeños are prolific plants so probably a few will do unless your family are real spice-heads!

-## Wax peppers (hot and mild)
+## Hungarian wax peppers

 ![Light green peppers on a white background](https://ucarecdn.com/3786652c-3f83-4be4-b9e2-5466215da6cd/Wax-pepper.jpg)

 *Recommended by Erin*

+Hungarian wax peppers are versatile, moderately-spicey peppers (although they do have a relatively wide range of heat levels).
+Wax peppers are often confused with banana peppers as they have a similar appearance, but banana peppers are milder and slightly more stout.
+Wax peppers start off as a pale yellow color then change to orange and red as they mature.
+It is common to harvest them once the fruits are fully sized but still pale yellow, but they can also be harvested at the orange and red stage.
+They can be used to add a spicy kick to many cooked and fresh dishes but my favorite way to prepare them is to pickle them and add them to sandwiches, pizzas, and salads.

-If you're on the hunt for the perfect pepper icons for your custom pepper varieties in Planter, it's easier than ever to find them with icons grouped by plant!
+If you're branching out from these pepper picks and adding your own custom pepper varieties, you'll find it  easier than ever to find variety icons grouped by plant!
 Select one of the 34 existing pepper icons that most closely matches your custom pepper.
 (If you're not sure how to create custom varieties, check out [this how-to doc](https://info.planter.garden/plant-information/custom-varieties/) for step-by-step instructions.)

 ![Screenshot of pepper icons in Planter](https://ucarecdn.com/94a4b77c-7d52-4a9b-9199-83deae0d7f01/Pepper-icons.jpg)